labordynamicsinstitute/job-description-and-wages/programs/README.md

 ## Results

 The following table lists the annual salaries by job title (median, and the 25% and 75% percentile).
-Blank salaries indicate that no occupation code could be found on O&ast;Net based on the normative description.
+Blank salaries ("NA") indicate that no occupation code could be found on O&ast;Net based on the normative description.
 We only print one line per normative job title - these might map to the same occupation code (SOC).

 ```r